artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

    else:
            print extension.lower()

-Here's a more complex Python example, which uses `Exiftool's <http://www.sno.phy.queensu.ca/~phil/exiftool/>`_ XML output to return the MIME type of a file:
+Here's a more complex Python example, which uses `ExifTool`_ XML output to return the MIME type of a file:

 .. code:: python